AmiraMohamd95/Celebrity-Spotter/README.md

-# README
+# Paparazzi

-Social Network that tracks celebrities by their locations.
+Social Network that tracks celebrities by their locations (like Instagram).

 * Posts hold tags to some public figures and their location, and some attachments (photo/video).